ispysoftware/agent-install-scripts/.github/ISSUE_TEMPLATE/report-a-bug-with-the-install-script.md

     ldd libcvextern.so (or whatever library is causing issues).

 The output should tell you which dependencies need to be installed.
-Try installing this dependencies using (replace xxxx with the missing dependency name):
+Try installing these dependencies using (replace xxxx with the missing dependency name):

     sudo apt-get install xxxx